Jaku10/philo/README.md

-# philo 📚
+# philo

-> *"The unexamined life is not worth living."* — Socrates

-A beautiful, minimal daily philosophy quoting app designed for mental health and motivation.
-Get inspired with wisdom from philosophers throughout history in a clean, distraction-free interface.
+> *"Not to assume it’s impossibly because you find it hard.
+But to recognize that if it’s humanly possible, you can do it too."* — Marcus Aurelius
+>
+Daily Philosphy for Daily Philosophers

 ![philo App](https://via.placeholder.com/800x400/faf8f5/4a4a4a?text=philo+-+Daily+Philosophy+Quotes)

-## ✨ Features
+##  Features:

-- **📖 50+ Philosophical Quotes**: Curated collection from Socrates, Aristotle, Buddha, Camus, and more
+- ** 50+ Philosophical Quotes**: Curated collection from Socrates, Aristotle, Buddha, Camus, and more
-- **❤️ Favorites System**: Save quotes you love with persistent localStorage
+- ** Favorites System**: Save quotes you love with persistent localStorage
-- **📊 Daily Counter**: Track your daily reading progress (auto-resets at midnight)
+- ** Daily Counter**: Track your daily reading progress (auto-resets at midnight)
-- **📤 Share Quotes**: One-click clipboard copy for sharing anywhere
+- ** Share Quotes**: One-click clipboard copy for sharing anywhere
-- **📱 Responsive Design**: Beautiful on desktop, tablet, and mobile
-- **🎨 Minimal UI**: Clean, warm design focused on calm and reflection

-## 🚀 Live Demo
+## Try The Live Demo

 **[Try philo live on GitHub Pages →](https://jaku10.github.io/philo)**

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: React 18
 - **Styling**: CSS3 with modern features